tue-mps/cptl_with_social_gr/README.md

-# CL_for_trajectory_prediction
+# Continual-Learning-for-trajectory-prediction
-This is a repository about trajectory prediciton with continual learning
+This is a repository about the continual learning for trajectory prediction

+## Attention

+no noise and only one sample